danielabar/meblog/src/markdown/rails-slack-app-part1.md

 ![slack app start oauth](../images/slack-app-start-oauth.png "slack app start oauth")

 You should be redirected to a url at Slack that contains your Client ID and the OAuth scopes that this app requires (which we configured earlier with `SlackRubyBotServer`).
-It looks something like this:
+The URL you get redirected to looks something like this:

 ```
 https://your-workspace.slack.com/oauth